 There are many activities that are designed to raise awareness about depression.

 While some of them might seem silly, or they make the people taking part in them feel uncomfortable, they are an important part of addressing depression in children.
 This is because simply talking about depression can be very stigmatizing, even for adults.

-For kids, the problem is compounded, since many children are surrounded by adults who may be embarrassed or ashamed to admit that they struggle with depression – or they simply don’t know how to have a conversation about it.
+For kids, the problem is compounded, since many of them are surrounded by adults who may be embarrassed to admit that they struggle with depression—or they simply don’t know how to have a conversation about it.

 - Read this amazing picture book called A Kids Book About Depression.
 It’s part of one of my favorite children’s book series called “A Kids Book About” which uses child-friendly explanations and illustrations to introduce complex topics to kids!
 Pro Tip: Tell the students that this book can make them feel big feelings and that if anyone feels like their feelings are too big, they should tell the teacher or counselor so that the class can take a pause.

 [ image: https://share.getcloudapp.com/04uAD8zB ]

 - Read the picture book Hector’s Favorite Place to help kids relate to a character that doesn’t leave home but realizes that they can to learn to be brave and try new things.

 - Read this picture book called A Kids Book About Belonging to help teach kids about loving themselves for who they are.

 - Go through this kid-friendly “What Is Depression” handout made by MyleMarks – a great resource for classroom activities.

 8. Anxiety disorder awareness activities for kids